Poland 2014 performance at the Eurovision Song Contest | Fun - Breaking Latest News

 Later, the Eurovision audience could laugh, and the viewers near the small screens were shocked, when behind the host of the Eurovision Song Contest, in the frame, they saw a woman “making butter” with her legs spread.

-It’s Mel Gideridge, a British comedian and actress who reminded us of the unprecedented scenes from the 2014 Eurovision Song Contest.
+In question is Mel Gideridge, a British comedian and actress who, with these moves, only reminded of the unprecedented scenes from the 2014 Eurovision Song Contest.

 Then Donatan and Kleo performed the number “We are Slavic”, while the “milkmaid” sat on the stage and did the same.